shamasis/handlebars-quick/README.md

 > specification file to have `.json` extension.
 It also expects the file to stay in a path relative to the URL.
 You can
 > configure these behaviours in `Handlebars.quick.options` object.

+An absolute URL can be provided to fetch content from a separate domain.
 One can also load just the template and pass an `object` as the JSON spec.

 ```javascript
 Handlebars.quick.renderAsync('#content' 'template-filename', { title: 'sherlock', body: 'watson' }, function () {